-MRC LID is offering studentships on two potential routes:
+MRC LID Studentships are available via two potential routes:

 3.5 years – PhD Programme